viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 This is the first time I working on server stuffs, so my context is that I have to deploy my app in my Ubuntu server: The frontend is built from create-react-app, the node API is run with PM2 process manager on top, Nginx load balancer to proxy those app, and the Mongodb behind.

-This document is noted when I proccessed my work, save for later for me as well.
+This article is noted when I proccessed my work, save for later for me as well.
+You could see this article as an example.

 ## Prepare to start.
 - You need a server (off course)